Agentic Entity Resolution

 Tool Description

-search_docs Search indexed Senzing documentation — covers entity specification, SDK guides (Python/Java/C#), architecture, pricing (DSR model), quickstart guides (Docker/AWS/Azure), database tuning, globalization, EDA and data analysis, engine configuration, error codes, release notes, and PoC methodology.
+search_docs Full-text search across all indexed Senzing documentation.
+Use ‘category’ to filter: sdk, troubleshooting, configuration, anti_patterns, concepts, quickstart, data_mapping, deployment, migration, globalization, release_notes, reporting.
 Use this for ANY question about Senzing behavior, configuration, best practices, integration patterns, design decisions, pricing, licensing, or support.
 Reflects current Senzing documentation — prefer over training knowledge

 Troubleshooting